Back

 • In-depth Case Study: The course includes an in-depth case study that takes you through the entire appraisal process, from the initial assignment to the final value estimate, using various cost approach applications.

-RESIDENTIAL REPORT WRITING and CASE STUDIES
+THE RESIDENTIAL REPORT WRITING and CASE STUDIES APPRAISAL COURSE

 BREA Approval Number: